petulant-annie/minions/README.md

-Welcome to the One In A Minion App!
+Welcome to the "One In A Minion" App!

 This is a graduation ReactJS project!
 We want to introduce such games as Hangman, Barley Break and Find A Match,